BaiChuanByte/HelloWorld/CONTRIBUTING.md

 2. You can help us build documents.

--Welcome to correct or help modify parts of the document that are unnatural, have grammar errors, or do not convey the intended meaning.
+- Welcome to correct or help modify parts of the document that are unnatural, have grammar errors, or do not convey the intended meaning.

--Welcome to help us translate the document into other languages.
+- Welcome to help us translate the document into other languages.

 If you have any other opinions, please feel free to discuss with us.